AnOrdinaryJerry/Install-Windows/README.md

 This repository helps the user easily install and configure windows.

 ---

 ## Installing Windows
-Windows iso files can be downloaded from the following links
+Windows ISO files can be downloaded from the following links
 1. Windows 10
     - [Official Download - Windows 10](https://www.microsoft.com/en-us/software-download/windows10)